rasheed92/BookAppReact/README.md

 ## Task Feature Required
 <br>
 1. User Login / Register.
-2. Admin upload books with cover image, title, author and publish date by.
+2. Admin upload books with cover image, title, author and publish date by.<br>
-3. Only login user can download books.
+3. Only login user can download books.<br>
-4. Non-login user can list the books without download.
+4. Non-login user can list the books without download.<br>
-## App Feature
+## App Feature <br>
-* User Login / Register.
+* User Login / Register.<br>
 * Admin upload books with cover image, title, author and publish date by.
 * Only login user can download books.
 * Non-login user can list the books without download.